 Helen I. Tyler, 86, of Norwood

-NORWOOD, New York (WWNY) - Arrangements for Helen I. Tyler, 86, a resident of Maple Street, Norwood, are incomplete at this time with the Buck Funeral Home in Norwood.
-Mrs. Tyler passed away on Tuesday, October 5, 2021 at Rochester General Hospital.
-A complete obituary will be available when finalized.
-The Buck Funeral Home in Norwood is serving the family of Helen I. Tyler.
+NORWOOD, New York (WWNY) - Funeral Services for Helen I. Tyler, 86, a resident of 43 Maple Street, Norwood, will be held on Saturday, October 9, 2021 at 1 p.m. at the United Methodist Church in Norwood with Pastor Garrie Stevens presiding.
+Burial will be held in the Conquest Cemetery.
+Family and friends may call at the Buck Funeral Home in Norwood on Saturday from 10 a.m. – 12:30 p.m.
+Mrs. Tyler passed away Tuesday evening, October 5, 2021 at the Rochester General Hospital with her family at her side.

+Helen is survived by her husband of 66 years, James “Jim” Tyler, Norwood; her three sons, Guy and Sandra Tyler, Norwood; Tracy and Jeannine Tyler, Fayetteville; James “Jim” and Karen Tyler Jr., Bismarck, ND; her two daughters, Valerie Colby and Julie Bishop, Rochester; Lisa and Gary Zona, Rochester as well as her beloved twelve grandchildren and nineteen great-grandchildren.
+Helen was pre-deceased by her parents, two brothers, Charles and Leroy Race and her two sisters, Janet Sheets and Peggy Smith.

+Born in Union Springs, NY to the late Chester and Mary Ruth Osborn Race, she graduated from Port Byron High School and married James Tyler Sr. on January 15, 1955.
+Helen worked as a Chemistry Professor Assistant at Clarkson University for 30 years, typing technical data, a job in which she truly enjoyed.
+In her free time, Helen was a member of the United Methodist Church in Norwood, where she sang in the choir with her husband for over 65 years together.
+She also enjoyed spending time with the members of the Red Hat Society, volunteering for Hospice, doing puzzles, baking and the many crafts she enjoyed doing.
+However, her most enjoyment came from spending time with her family, especially her grandchildren and great-grandchildren.
+Memorial donations in Helen’s memory can be made to the Cystic Fibrosis Foundation, Central NY Chapter, 200 Gateway Park Dr., Bldg.
+C, Syracuse, NY, 13212 and memories and condolences may be shared online at www.buckfuneralhome.com .

 Copyright 2021 WWNY.
 All rights reserved.